directus/directus/docs/reference/sdk.md

 > storing state.
 Advanced customizations are available.

 <Card
-  title="Explore the new JavaScript SDK" h="2"
-  text="The new SDK is a significant overhaul of the previous version." url="/guides/sdk/getting-started" />
+  title="Explore the New JavaScript SDK (beta)" h="2" text="Learn how to compose a Directus client using our new modular SDK." url="/guides/sdk/getting-started" />

 ## Installation